srrvnn/reads/README.md

 # twtr-links

-get links for twitter idols to keep reading
+get links from twitter idols to build your reading list

 ### proof of concept